-1. That the proposed location of the project and the conditions under which it would be operated or maintained will not be detrimental to the health, safety, or welfare of persons residing or working in the neighborhood or the general public, and will not result in inefficient or wasteful use of energy, and will not be materially injurious to properties or improvements in the vicinity.
+1. That the proposed location of the project and the conditions under which it would be operated or maintained will not be detrimental to the health, safety, or welfare of persons residing or working in the neighborhood or the general public, and will not result in inefficient or wasteful use of energy. and will not be materially injurious to properties or improvements in the vicinity.

-This finding can be made, in that the project is located in an area designated for residential uses and is not encumbered by physical constraints to development.
+This finding can be made, in that the project is located in an area designated for residential uses.
 Construction will comply with prevailing building technology, the Uniform Building Code, and the County Building ordinance to insure the optimum in safety and the conservation of energy and resources.
-The proposed single family residence will not deprive adjacent properties or the neighborhood of light, air, or open space, in that the structure meets all current setbacks that ensure access to light, air, and open space in the neighborhood.
+The proposed single family residence will not deprive adjacent properties or the neighborhood of light, air, or open space, in that the structure meets all property line setbacks that ensure access to light, air, and open space in the neighborhood.
+The development will not contribute to coastal bluff retreat.